gershnik/wsdd-native/README.md

 * Can be configured via a configuration file, not just command line.
 * Discovers Samba/macOS SMB configuration on its own.
 (This can be overridden, if desired)
 * Can present the Unix host as something other than "Computer" in Windows Explorer.
 * Integrates well with `systemd` and `launchd`.
-Of course it can also run as a classical Unix daemon for other init systems.
+Of course, it can also run as a classical Unix daemon for other init systems.
 * Friendly to various log rotation methods like `newsyslogd` and `logrotate`.
 Supports standard reload semantics via SIGHUP.
 * Written with security in mind first and foremost.
 * Will never run any network code as root.
 Designated user account to run under is created automatically, if needed.